 — USCIRF (@USCIRF) October 22, 2020

 In a letter to fellow Jesuits, Fr.
-Swamy described bleak conditions.
-He shares a 13×8 cell with two other people who must help him eat his meals, wash his clothes and massage his stiff joints as his Parkinson’s disease limits his mobility.
+Swamy described the prison’s bleak conditions throughout last winter.
+He shared a 13×8 cell with two other people who helped him eat his meals, wash his clothes and massage his stiff joints as his Parkinson’s disease limits his mobility.
 He is allotted four minutes every 10 days to speak with people outside the prison.
-Until recently, Fr.
-Swamy was denied straws or a sipper cup to help him drink water on his own.
-Concerned about his health, lawyers filed a motion for bail at the end of November, which is still undecided.
+Now, months later, Fr.
+Swamy struggles to eat, walk or even write.